rackerlabs/technical-blog/_posts/2020-02-27-which-departments-should-be-involved-in-setting-up-marketing-cloud-and-why.md

 <!--more-->
-When you’re implementing a new technology&mdash;especially a wide-reaching marketing automation platform like Salesforce Marketing Cloud&mdash;it’s easy to get wrapped up in the small details and forget about the bigger picture.
+It's easy to get wrapped up in the details and forget about the bigger picture when you’re implementing a new technology.
+Especially when you're implementing a wide-reaching marketing automation platform like Salesforce Marketing Cloud.

-If you’re ready to implement Marketing Cloud, you need to identify which departments to involve in the transition phase.
-You should also ensure that you have well-developed processes in place that enable you to make the most of your new marketing automation platform.
+When you’re ready to implement Marketing Cloud, you need to identify which departments to involve in the transition.
+You should also ensure that you have well-developed processes in place to get the most of your new marketing automation platform.
 This blog explains which departments you should involve in your Marketing Cloud implementation to be successful.

 ### Marketing and sales

 While your sales and marketing departments might operate independently and seem like two disparate operations, they work towards a shared goal.
-Their processes have key similarities that make marketing automation technology useful to both teams.
-Involving these departments in the implementation process is a good idea because the platform will have a positive impact on both teams.
+Their processes have similarities that make marketing automation technology useful to both teams.
+Involving these departments in the implementation process makes sense because the platform impacts both teams.

 There is growing evidence that automation is effective at generating and nurturing leads for both marketing and sales departments.
 Automation increases the conversion rate of marketing response to qualified marketing lead by 53%, and leads to a 9.3 percent higher sales quota achievement rate.
 Marketing Cloud can also help each department with their daily workflows&mdash;from managing daily tasks and networking, to creating and maintaining clear and effective reports.
-Involving both departments in setting up Marketing Cloud lets them give input about customizing the software for their needs.
+Involving both departments in setting up Marketing Cloud lets them give input about how to customize the software for their needs.

 ### Service

-The team responsible for servicing your clients is uniquely poised to help set up Marketing Cloud.
-Because this team understands client needs, they can give insights about the features that are likely to work well for existing and potential clients.
-Marketing Cloud also helps your service team analyze and track client preferences, as well as to create targeted campaigns based on that information.
-This means you need to work with these employees to ensure that your technology is effectively set-up.
+The team responsible for servicing your clients is uniquely positioned to help set up Marketing Cloud.
+Because this team understands client needs, they can give insights into the features that are likely to best serve existing and potential clients.
+Marketing Cloud also helps your service team analyze and track client preferences.
+You can then create targeted campaigns based on this information.

-Using their problem-solving experience, your service team can give immediate feedback about customizing the technology to better serve clients.
-For example, your service team might know that a lot of clients have a specific question after buying your product or using one of your services.
-By working together during the Marketing Cloud implementation, you can use automation to preemptively send clients an email with the answer to that question.
+Your service team can use their problem-solving experience to give immediate feedback about customizing Marketing Cloud to better serve clients.
+For example, the service team might know that many clients have similar questions after buying your product or service.
+By working together during implementation, you can use automation to preemptively email clients with answers to those questions.

-Similarly, your service team can tell you if clients have feedback about the emails they’re receiving from your company and help you adjust your email strategy with Marketing Cloud.
-This is valuable information for implementing your new technology exactly as your company intends to use it.
+Your service team can also give you client feedback about the emails they’re receiving from your company.
+You can then use Marketing Cloud to adjust your email strategy.
+This kind of information is valuable for implementing this technology exactly as your company intends to use it.

-Your service team is also a great asset for testing the capabilities of your Marketing Cloud solution from a client perspective.
+The service team is also a great asset for testing the capabilities of your Marketing Cloud solution from a client's perspective.
 Set up a process for regularly checking in with these team members as you move through the implementation phase.
-Ask them to review and test aspects of your new technology and your proposed uses for it.
+Ask them to review and test aspects of your Marketing Cloud and you plan to use it.

-## IT
+## Information Technology
-While this depends on the amount of data you want to bring into Marketing Cloud, IT is often involved in implementing Marketing Cloud.
+Depending on the amount of data you want to bring into Marketing Cloud, the Information Technology department (IT) is often involved in implementation.
+The IT department helps ensure:

-IT helps ensure your MX records are set up so you can send from your domain, that the password policies are consistent with your company’s policy and your internal IP is whitelisted (so you do not have to continually get verification codes).
-By building a stronger partnership with your IT organization they can help ensure the right data is connected so you can leverage it for triggered sends, personalization, and segmentation.
+- your MX records are set up so you can send from your domain.
+- password policies are consistent with your company’s policy.
+- your internal IP is whitelisted (preventing the continuous need for verification codes).

+A strong partnership with your IT organization helps ensure you have the right data to leverage for triggered sends, personalization, and segmentation.
-It is important to not overlook how data and getting the right data in can ensure you are sending hyper-personalized emails and working towards your goals.
+It's important to not overlook how access to the right data can help you send hyper-personalized emails and work towards your goals.

 ### Leadership
 Your leadership team plays a critical role in setting up any new technology like Marketing Cloud.
-Any gaps in leadership support affects effective communication and limits the reach of your new technology.
+Gaps in leadership support impacts effective communication and limits the success of your implementation.

 Start by identifying one or two leaders within the company who can spearhead the implementation.
-These leaders are responsible for communicating the implementation plan to all employees, providing updates as your company moves through the setup process, and ensuring that everyone understands the benefits of Marketing Cloud.
+These leaders are responsible for communicating the implementation plan to all employees, providing updates throughout the setup process, and ensuring that everyone understands the benefits of Marketing Cloud.

 Engaging leadership during set-up keeps your company on track with its mandate and branding.
-Your leadership team is perfectly positioned to see the bigger picture and help all your different departments work together to successfully implement a new technology that can drive transformative value at your business.
+Your leadership team can see the bigger picture and help the different departments work together to successfully implement Marketing Cloud in way that can drive transformative value for your business.
 Input from your leadership team helps to cement the efforts of your sales, marketing, and service teams.

 ### Using the right partner
 Rackspace knows that implementing a new technology like Marketing Cloud can be a big change for your business.
 We help you to